thnxcul8ter/8os/README.md

 # 8os
-a opencomputers os written by thnx_cul8ter
+An OpenComputers OS written by thnx_cul8ter and helped by FiveNights2161
-**this is still very buggy and unstable, so be carful**
+**This is still very buggy and unstable, so be careful!**
-im gonna make an installer at some point, for now to install just copy init.lua and the init folder to the root of the drive and it should boot
+I'm going to make an installer at some point, for now to install:
+*Just copy init.lua and the init folder to the root of the drive, and it should boot.*
-feel free to fork and send pull requrest, just dont be a dick, if you're a dick you cant use my code
+Feel free to fork and send pull request, just don't be a dick.
+If you're a dick, you can't use my code.